-Notwithstanding the approved plans and elevations, prior to the commencemnt of the relevant phase of the development, a proposed roof plan shall be provided indicating the design and position of the proposed photovoltaic panels to be installed on the roof surface of the proposed development.
+7 Notwithstanding the approved plans and elevations, prior to the commencemnt of development, a proposed roof plan shall be provided indicating the design and position of the proposed photovoltaic panels to be installed on the roof surface of the proposed development.
 The development shall be constructed in accordance with these approved details and be retained permanently thereafter.